anishah78/Web-App-DevOps-Project/README.md

 After configuration, create the secrets.
 Ensure that both the secrets and database credentials in app.py share the same name.

+### User-Assigned Managed Identity:
+It provides secure access to various Azure services and can be used for authenticating and authorizing access to other Azure resources.

+To create a user-assigned managed identity use the following command: az identity create -g {Resource-Group-name} -n {name-the-User-Identity}.

+### Integrating Azure Key Vault with AKS
+To apply Managed Identity for AKS use the following command: az aks update --resource-group <resource-group> --name <aks-cluster-name> --enable-managed-identity.
+Ensure to your the resource goup ID and the terraform cluster ID you created earlier.

+### Grant Key Vault permissions to the managed identity
+Enusre to use the followjng command to assign your key valuts secret officer: az role assignment create --role "Key Vault Secrets Officer" \
+--assignee <managed-identity-client-id> \
+--scope subscriptions/{subscription-id}/resourceGroups/{resource-group}/providers/Microsoft.KeyVault/vaults/{key-vault-name}.

+### Testing Phase:
+1. Push modified app.py and requirements.txt to the main branch.
+2. Delete old pods for new pods to be used.
+3. Use kubectl port-forward {name-of-pod} 5000:5000 to access the application.
+4. Add a new order to check if it interacts with the database.
+5. Optional: to verify the order,  place an order on screen.

+### Python libaries and requirements to add
+install the following applicaitons as well as updates the requirements.txt file with the version you have installed:
+- pip install azure-identity
+- pip install azure-keyvault-secrets

 ## Contributors
 - [Maya Iuga]([https://github.com/yourusername](https://github.com/maya-a-iuga))